All Classes and Interfaces

 Defines the list of transformation properties that should be applied to graphics when displaying them.

-Transformation matrix that controls how a 3D polygon model is displayed on the stage.
+Transformation matrix that controls how polygonal 3D graphics are displayed.

 Standardized interface for all objects that should be updated every frame during the animation loop.